-Explanatory notes for Plymouth CAST state-funded schools, both for primary.
+Explanatory notes for Plymouth CAST academies, both for primary and secondary-phase schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further information can be found on the LA website and in Cornwall's Admissions Guide.
+Further information can be found on the LA website and in Cornwall Council's Admissions Guides.